UniversalDependencies/UD_Skolt_Sami-Giellagas/README.md

 it originally consists of twenty translated sentences made by Hilkka Fofonoff from the Finnish texts: [here](http://ilazki.thinkgeek.co.uk/brat/#/uralic/fin).
-Subsequent sentences come from the Giellagas Corpus of Spoken Saami Languages of the University of Oulu, Finland, which, in part, include research materials transferred from «Kotus» 'Institute for the Languages of Finland'.
+Subsequent sentences come from the Giellagas Corpus of Spoken Saami Languages of the University of Oulu, Finland, which, in part, include research materials transferred from (Kotimaisten kielten keskus) «Kotus»  'Institute for the Languages of Finland'.

 # Introduction